bible verses about being offended

 This passage reminds us that vengeance belongs only to God and that we are called instead to overcome evil with good deeds.
 It calls us out of our instinctual reaction of retaliation or revenge and instead shows us that if we show kindness towards those who have wronged us then they may be converted by our gentle response.

-See also bible verses about being taken for granted
+See also bible verses about behavior

 These verses provide important reminders about how we should respond when faced with difficult situations or people who have wronged us in some way.
 They remind us that retaliating in kind only leads down a path of destruction while showing kindness can often lead to reconciliation between two parties involved in conflict.
 Ultimately they remind us that there can be power in choosing not to retaliate against someone who has wronged us but instead choosing love instead of hate or vengeance.